Affiliate Disclosure None of our reviews are sponsored. We earn a commission when you purchase items through our links.

 Carbaryl is a chemical registered in the U.S. as far back as 80 years ago for pest control.
 This insecticide kills ants, ticks, mosquitoes, and beetles by disrupting the normal function of the insect’s nervous system.
 It is generally available in the form of dusts, liquids, and baits.
 It can be applied to fruits, vegetables, ornamentals as well as building foundations.
 In the U.S., carbaryl is recommended for food crops because it detoxifies quickly.

-Sevin Trigger Spray Bug Killer: photo
+Sevin Trigger Spray Bug Killer, 32 oz

 Most products containing this ingredient are sold under the brand name Sevin.
 You may try the Sevin Trigger Spray Bug Killer that comes with a comfortable grip.
 Unlike concentrates, it does not require mixing and is easy to use.
 The product targets over a hundred insect species, including beetles.
 It has proved to be effective against ornamental pests, vegetable pests, and pests living around outdoor residential areas.